khoaipx/gh_page_backup/about.md

 		financial management, bank and account aggregation, and money management solution for business.
 One of our well-known production is Money Lover.
 It is a mobile app to help people to manage their money.
 I built an end-to-end system to classify bank transactions.
 You can find more details in <a href="/portfolio">my portfolio</a>.
-Besides, it is the first time I become a leader.
+Besides, it is the first time I became a leader.
 However, I only managed 2 intern students from 2 well-known universities.
 They are good and potential students.
 		They helped me a lot.
 And it is very happy when one of them is motivated by me to follow my career path to become a data scientist.</p>

 		<p>Beside my passion of Machine Learning, I am very interested to algorithms.
 When I studied at FPT University,